-Discussion
+5. Discussion

-We have extended a neural process model of spatial relations to include parsing of object-oriented actions and grounding of movement phrases.
-In the model, space-time continuous activation patterns are both coupled to sensory input and linked to neural representations of cognitive schemas like move toward or move away from.
-This provides a neural processing account of the interaction between sensorimotor activation, conceptual processing, and language, that theories of perceptual symbols (Barsalou, 2008) and embodied constructiongrammar (Bergen & Chang, 2013) postulate.
+We have presented a neural process model that is able to describe simple scenes in terms of spatial relations and object-oriented actions.
+It can also perceptually ground such descriptions by attentionally selecting the designated objects in the scene.
+In the model, space-time continuous activation patterns are both coupled to sensory input and linked to neural representations of amodal concepts like move toward or move away from.
+This provides a neural processing account of the interaction between sensorimotor activation, conceptual processing, and language, that theories of perceptual symbols (Barsalou, 2008) and embodied construction-grammar (Bergen & Chang, 2013) postulate.
 The integrative nature of the model leads us to confront fundamental issues such as the neural pointer problem, the binding problem, and how discrete processing steps emerge from time-continuous neural dynamics.
-Our solutions derive from the conceptual commitments of the theoretical framework of dynamic field theory.
+Our solutions derive from the conceptual commitments of the theoretical framework of DFT.

 We build on existing modeling approaches to the grounding of language that are neurally inspired but do not typically adhere to neural principles as consistently.
 For instance, the Neural Theory of Language (Feldman, 2006) is a hybrid framework that combines neural network concepts with ideas that are not compatible with neural process thinking.
 Similarly, Madden, Hoen, and Dominey's (2010) model for embodied language complements neural networks with algorithms that are not neurally based.
 Some models invoke neural concepts to account for psychophysical data.
 For instance, Regier and Carlson (2001) use the notion of an attentional vector sum to capture spatial terms.
 Such models are not typically embedded into architectures that autonomously generate the complete sequence of processing steps required to ground and generate language.
+Direct support for the neurophysiological foundation of the process account provided here comes from theoretical work on the recognition of transient hand actions that links very similar mathematical modeling to neural data from relevant cortical areas (Fleischer, Caggiano, Thier, & Giese, 2013).

 The ambition of a neural process account for higher cognition is shared with the group of Eliasmith (2013).
-Their Neural Engineering Framework (NEF) enables spiking neural networks to realize vector symbolic architectures (Gayler, 2004).
-In this substantially different approach, concepts and objects are represented by high-dimensional vectors through an encoding and decoding stage and transient neural patterns computed by superposition and projection.
-DFT, in contrast, is based on self-stabilized activation patterns defined over a few feature dimensions.
-Whether DFT and NEF can span the same range of cognitive phenomena-which approach is more consistent with neural reality is open for now.
+Their Neural Engineering Framework (NEF) enables spiking neural networks to realize vector symbolic architectures (Gayler, 2003).
+Concepts and objects are represented by high-dimensional vectors through an encoding and a decoding stage and transient neural patterns are computed by superposition and projection.
+DFT, in contrast, is based on self-stabilized activation patterns defined over low-dimensional feature spaces.
+Whether DFT and NEF span the same range of cognitive phenomena and which approach is more consistent with neural reality remains open for now.